lethaldemon/cp4wa-lab/mm/uc3/README.md

 Observe:

 - Typically, metrics have shifting behavior and short-lived natural spikes.
 The same metric may have very different expected values on different resources.
-This leads to a one-size-fits-all for static thresholds – too tight, and there are many alarms, which end up being ignored.
+This leads to a one-size-fits-all for static thresholds – too tight, and there are many events, which end up being ignored.
 Too loose, and problems are not found until users are impacted.
 - In this case, the link in question can handle this throughput without a problem but will have a problem later if it keeps growing.
 - If it stops growing, the system is still showing far more capacity usage than it's really using, potentially leading to wastefulness and unnecessary upgrades.

 #### Customer Value.

-- Dynamic thresholds and alarming on every metric in your system without any configuration.
+- Dynamic thresholds and eventing on every metric in your system without any configuration.
 - Early detection of emerging problems so that action can be taken before the users are impacted.
 - Single place where every metric from every data source can be visualised together with its normal behavior.